dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     expression evaluating to a value of type `bool` and either:

-    *   If the condition evaluates to `true`, then when the "then" element is a constant expression and any "else" element is a potentially constant element.
+    *   If the condition evaluates to `true`, then when the "then" element is a constant expression and the "else" element, if it exists, is a potentially constant element.

-    *   If the condition evaluates to `false`, then when the "then" element is a potentially constant element and any "else" element is a constant element.
+    *   If the condition evaluates to `false`, then when the "then" element is a potentially constant element and the "else" element, if it exists, is a constant element.

 *   An `ifElement` is potentially constant if its condition, "then" element, and "else" element (if any) are potentially constant expressions.